Best Black Friday Fitness Equipment Deals See Deals

 Honestly, I didn’t expect to like this machine.
 If you look at it as just an elliptical or just a bike, it’s not exactly cutting-edge.
 In fact, it’s pretty basic.
 But once you get moving, you might be pleasantly surprised like I was.

 Right off the bat: This isn’t the machine for you if you want to do super intense cardio.
-If you’re training for a cycling event, for example, I’d recommend looking at other exercise bikes.
+If you’re training for a cycling event, for example, I’d recommend looking at some of our other best exercise bikes.
 But, if you simply need a machine that gets your heart pumping, and you have multiple users or simply enjoy having options, then I really like the Hybrid.

 Man using the ProForm Hybrid Trainer XT as an elliptical